bobg/taggo/Readme.md

 (because the latest version has major version number 0 or 1) but has one anyway.

-### ⛔️ Module path ... has a version suffix that does not match the major version of latest version tag ...
+### ✅ Module path ... has suffix matching major version ...

+The module path requires a major-version suffix and has the correct one.

+### ✅ Module path ... neither needs nor has a version suffix

-The module path has a major-version suffix that does not match the major version number of the latest version tag.
+The module path does not require a major-version suffix and does not have one.

 ### ✅ Latest commit on the default branch has latest version tag